W Coronae Borealis

-W Coronae Borealis (W CrB) is a Mira-type long period variable star in the constellation Corona Borealis.
-Its apparent magnitude varies between 7.8 and 14.3 over a period of 238 days.
+W Coronae Borealis (W CrB) is a Mira-type long period variable star in the constellation Corona Borealis located about 7,800 light-years away.
+Its apparent magnitude varies between 7.8 and 14.3 over 238 day, representing about a 400–fold change in brightness.
+W Coronae Borealis enters solar conjunction and becomes hidden by the Sun's glare in late November.
+It reaches opposition in late April, when it is visible all night.